 - shortness of breath

-- soreness or a feeling of tightness in the chest
+- soreness or a feeling of tightness in their chest

 - a cough, which may bring up white, yellow, or green mucus

-Acute bronchitis treatment for children may be different than treatment plans prescribed to adults.
-Most treatment will be focused on relieving symptoms the child is experiencing.
+Acute bronchitis treatment for children will focus on relieving symptoms.
 Treatments include:

 - increased fluid intake

-You shouldn’t give OTC medications to children younger than 6 years old without a doctor’s approval.
-You shouldn’t give them cough medications without a doctor’s approval either, as they may not be safe.
+You shouldn’t give over-the-counter (OTC) medications to children younger than 6 years old without a doctor’s approval.
+Avoid cough medications as well, as they may not be safe.

 The symptoms of acute bronchitis usually clear up within a few weeks.
 Occasionally, secondary infections can make it take longer to heal.

 There’s no way to completely prevent acute bronchitis because it has a variety of causes.
-You can help decrease your risk by getting the pneumonia vaccine, PPSV23, and the whooping cough vaccine.
-Getting a yearly flu shot can also help prevent acute bronchitis.
+But taking the steps mentioned above can decrease your risk.